-Short answer: no. As a dietitian, my job is to empower people to reach and maintain their optimal state of wellness using food and eating as a tool.
+As a dietitian and heath care provider, my job is to empower people with skills, knowledge and the confidence to improve their health.
 My goal is health, not thinness.
-Thinness does not equal health, nor is achieving thinness a guarantee of health.
+And thinness does not equal health, nor is achieving thinness a guarantee of health.
 Furthermore, fatness does not equal sickness or lack of health.

 That's because health is not a size.

-But I'm here to say there's no reason to feel hopeless because you can be healthy without dieting.
-In my practice, I embrace a movement called Health at Every Size (HAES).
-Simply put, HAES focuses on adopting healthy behaviors with a goal of health, not weight loss.
+In my practice, I embrace a paradigm called Health at Every Size (HAES).
+Simply put, HAES encourages health-promoting behaviors with the goal of health, not weight loss.
 HAES practitioners don't use your body size to assess your health because we know that it isn't very good at that.
 Many studies show "overweight" or "moderately obese" people live as long, or longer than those who are in the "normal" weight BMI category anyway.
-Instead, we evaluate health in a much more holistic way, looking at presence or absence of physical/mental illness, fitness, social connectivity, eating patterns and relationship to food, sleep, stress and so much more.
-Basically, with HAES, it's impossible to judge someone's health simply by looking at them.
+Instead, we evaluate health in a much more holistic way, looking not only at presence or absence of physical/mental illness, but fitness, social connectivity, eating patterns and relationship to food, sleep, stress and so much more.

-This may be a scary thing to hear if you're unhappy at your current size.
-Besides the societal pressure to look a certain way, we've all heard so much information about the dangers of excess fat, making the idea of being overweight somewhat terrifying from a health perspective.
-But I think the information is, in a sense, misrepresented.
-It's not an obesity epidemic, it's a crappy lifestyle epidemic, a poverty epidemic, a stress epidemic.
+This may be a scary or uncomfortable thing to hear if you feel unhappy at your current size.
+Besides the societal pressure to look a certain way, we've all heard so much information about the dangers of fat, making the idea of being "overweight" somewhat terrifying from a health perspective.
+But a lot of the research we hear with scary health statistics is misrepresented.
+It's not an "obesity epidemic," it's a crappy lifestyle epidemic, a poverty epidemic, a stress epidemic.
 Weight gain is simply one side effect that some people experience.
 Others do not.
 If someone engages in unhealthy behaviors, yet does not gain weight, the medical community often overlooks their higher risk?

-By focusing on a side effect (i.e. weight), not the cause of health problems (i.e. behaviors), it creates a huge distraction.
+Focusing on something we can't control (i.e. weight) and not something we can control (i.e. behaviors), creates a huge distraction.
 Your actions will end up addressing the number on the scale, and usually in a way that's not sustainable.
 When you focus on weight, you eliminate sugar instead of looking at why stress is leading you to overeat candy and muffins from the snack room everyday at 3 pm.
-When you focus on weight, you go to the gym and pound away on the cycling machine for 45 minutes then don't move the rest of the day because you're exhausted, rather than finding exercise you enjoy and can sustain and working movement in throughout the day.
-When you focus on weight, you give up and resort back to unhealthy behaviors when the scale stops moving, because even if the behavior changes you made were healthful, "it's not working."
+When you focus on weight, you go to the gym and pound away on the cycling machine for 45 minutes then don't move the rest of the day because you already got your workout in, rather than finding exercise you enjoy and can sustain and working movement in throughout the day.
+When you focus on weight, you give up and resort back to unhealthy behaviors when the scale stops moving, because even if the behavior changes you made were healthful, what you're doing "isn't working."

-Focusing on weight loss as an outcome also marginalizes a large group of people (no pun intended) who simply have larger bodies.
+Focusing on weight loss as an outcome also marginalizes those who have larger bodies.
 Size diversity is a real thing.
 Just like some people wear a size 6 shoe, while others wear a size 9 shoe, waistlines and hips and thighs come in different sizes too.
 Who am I to say a 250 lb ultramarathon runner, a plus-sized yogi who can hold advanced poses that I can't get into even for a split second, or a zumba instructor with "200 pounds to lose" are unhealthy?
 These are a few of many, many examples of people who are eat normally and are active, yet have a BMI that was categorize them as having a disease.
 Sure, they could go on a diet, but science tells us there's a 95% chance it will do more harm than good.
 Even if weight was a problem, would you take a pill or undergo surgery that had a 95% chance of making your condition worse?

-- Size acceptance.
+Size acceptance.
 No matter your size, I accept you as you are and I work to help you do the same.
-No one knows what you size will be when you're at you're healthiest, so let's work on appreciating your body as it is now.
+No one knows what size you are supposed to be, so let's work on appreciating your body as it is now.
 I've said it before and I'll say it again - you can't take good care of something you hate.

-- Building trust in yourself.
+Building body trust.
 You have internal systems in place that are designed to keep you at a healthy weight, but years of dieting have suppressed those cues and signals.
-Using intuitive eating strategies, we'll tap back into those cues so you can eat when you're hungry, stop when you're full, and savor mindful indulgences without setting off a cascade of guilt, shame and binging.
+Using intuitive eating strategies, we'll tap back into those cues so you can eat when you're hungry, stop when you're full, and savor foods you love without setting off a cascade of guilt, shame and binging.

 If you're interested in working together on a weight-neutral approach to your wellness, please feel free to check out my coaching philosophy and coaching services and shoot me an email.
 Happy to set up a free 15 minute phone consult to discuss your needs and see if we'd be a good fit to work together!